-I have always wanted to gather moms together to share ideas around how to feel more engaged, uplifted, and present with the work of mothering our kids.
+Before I begin with the material and ideas I’d like to share, I want to tell you a little bit about where I am positioned inside of them-- I have always wanted to gather moms together to talk about our ideas of how to feel more engaged, uplifted and present with the tremendous work of moming others.

-I am also a psychologist and have been in private practice for over ten years.
-My curiosity about people led me to study psychology here at Cal as an undergrad; after a stint in LA, Asia and then New York, I ended up back in Berkeley for graduate school.
+I am also a psychologist in private practice.
+My curiosity about people led me to study Psychology here at Cal as an undergrad and after a stint in LA, Asia and New York I ended up back in Berkeley for grad school.

-In my talk today I will share with you what I believe are the elements that foster a better parenting experience and a greater ability to be in the moment….in the now.
+In my talk I will look at what I believe fosters a better parenting experience and an ability to be more in the now.

 “Ring the bells that can still ring.